Dual-Satellite Connection

 Required Hardware

 A straightforward way to connect to two satellites simultaneously is to use separate antennas pointed to each satellite.
-To do so, you need two LNBs (one per dish), double the number of cables, twice as many connectors, etc. Nevertheless, it is also possible to receive two satellite beams simultaneously while using a single parabolic reflector.
+To do so, you need two LNBs (one per dish), double the number of cables, twice as many connectors, etc., or two separate Sat-IP or flat-panel antennas.
+Nevertheless, receiving two satellite beams simultaneously while using a single parabolic reflector is also possible.
 However, this approach requires more advanced parts and installation skills.

 If your location has overlapping coverage from the Telstar 18V C band and Ku band beams, note these are two different beams out of the same satellite.
 In principle, you could use a single dual-band (C and Ku) combo LNB if you were able to find one.
 However, such combo LNB models usually select one band or the other (C or Ku) instead of outputting both bands simultaneously.
 Hence, they are not sufficient for a dual-satellite setup.
 Thus, we recommend installing two independent antennas with independent LNBs instead.
 The Pro Kit already comes with C and Ku band LNBs (see the parts list), so you only need to purchase two dishes (and a few cables) in addition to the kit.